-One-hundred-sixty-five days…. that's how long the Gaeseong Industrial Complex has been sitting idle but today is a new start for the two Koreas as over 800 South Korean industrial workers entered Gaeseong at around 8am, Korea time, which is two hours ago, to reboot their machines and get back to work.
+One-hundred-and-sixty-five days…. that's how long the Gaeseong Industrial Complex has been sitting idle but Monday marks a new start for the two Koreas as over 8-hundred South Korean industrial workers are heading back to Gaeseong to reboot their machines and get back to work.

-Now this is the first day companies can go back, but only around 60 percent of the 123 South Korean firms at Gaeseong are expected to get back to work today.
+Around 60 percent of the 1-hundred-23 South Korean firms at Gaeseong are expected to get back to work from Monday.

-To minimize losses, analysts say South Korean firms in Gaeseong will need to attract old and new buyers in order to operate at full capacity.
-This may be tricky. as other firms may be weary of placing orders given what happened 5 months ago and the unpredictable nature of North Korea.
+To minimize losses, South Korean firms in Gaeseong need to attract old and new buyers in order to operate at full capacity.

-Well there is another task the companies face the Export-Import Bank of Korea is putting pressure on firms to return money they'd taken from the inter-Korean economic co-operation insurance fund, which was set up to help the companies tick over during the shutdown.
+Meanwhile, the Export-Import Bank of Korea is pressuring firms to return money they'd taken from the inter-Korean economic cooperation insurance fund, which was set up to help the companies tick over during the shutdown.